MapColonies/ts-server-boilerplate/README.md

 ## Deployment

-You should choose wich values.yaml file you want and copy it to the empty values.yaml:
+You should choose which values.yaml file you want and copy it to the empty values.yaml:

 * minimal-values.yaml
 * maximal-values.yaml